whve/quantumjitter/content/blog/renovate/index.markdown

 And because I wanted to deploy a *pre-existing* RStudio project to Github, rather than following the usual Github-first practice, I found this [guidance](https://happygitwithr.com/existing-github-first.html) helpful.

 The Netlify deployment via Github initially also failed with a "Base directory does not exist" message.
-The fix there was to leave the Base directory in Netlify's Build settings blank rather than using the repo URL (which it already had under Current repository).
+The fix there was to leave the Base directory in Netlify's build settings blank rather than using the repo URL (which it already had under current repository).

 ![](/blog/renovate/netlify.png)